Enter a ZIP code to get product recommendations and information tailored to your area.

 Beyond looking gorgeous and smelling sweet, flowers have other super-powers.
 Read all about them in the new book, How Flowers Made Our World: The Story of Nature’s Revolutionaries.
 Author David George Haskell asserts that without flowers, we humans would not be here; they are evolutionary catalysts.
 In the grasslands where humans first emerged, our diet consisted mainly of flowering grasses — wheat, rice, and maize — and/or the products of animals that eat grass.
 With their resiliency and beauty, flowers are our proven partners through history and into tomorrow.

 Okay, now the dark side of nature: Sometimes, invasive plants threaten native species, and the authorities need to get involved.
 For instance, consider this situation in New Jersey: Previously, garden centers there would sell flats of Japanese barberry, multiflora rose, English ivy, burning bush, and Japanese stilt grass, all on the state’s list of invasive species.
 But after a 22-year fight, the Invasive Species Management Act was recently signed into law.
 Nurseries can no longer sell or propagate designated invasives without oversight.
-Environmentalists and nature-lovers are celebrating that natives like the trillium, bluebells, and trout lilies should enjoy some much-needed breathing room.
+Environmentalists and nature-lovers are celebrating that natives like trillium, bluebells, and trout lilies should enjoy some much-needed breathing room.

 …Which is something we all need.
 A recent study at the Oxford Botanic Garden asked how the scents of plants and flowers affected the stress levels of human subjects.
 After exposure to both vegetation-rich greenhouses and a plant-free room, participants’ heart rates and anxiety scores were measured.
-The finding: An environment redolent with bVOCs (biogenic volatile organic compounds, molecules released by plants, animals, and fungi) offer a measured calming effect.
+The finding: An environment redolent with bVOCs (biogenic volatile organic compounds, molecules released by plants, animals, and fungi) offered a measured calming effect.
 The takeaway: Go ahead and “scentscape” your property, and enjoy the sense of “aaah.”
-The two-bouquet strategy

-Let’s close with a calendar check: Ahem, we’re more than halfway to Halloween!
+Let's close with a calendar check: Ahem, we're more than halfway to Halloween!
 Some influencers are already all over it!
-Like @amyyylit or The Haunt on Highland, do you have a theme for your front yard and porch decor yet?
-If not, major retailers of spooky stuff are here to help with previews of this year’s new dastardly decorations and jump-scare animatronics, like the Bridgertomb Woman and the 12-foot Pumpkin King.
-Can’t wait till October?
+Like @amyyylit or The Haunt on Highland , do you have a theme for your front yard or porch decor yet?
+If not, major retailers of spooky stuff are here to help with previews of this year's new dastardly decorations and jump-scare animatronics, like the Bridgertomb Woman and the 12-foot Pumpkin King.
+Can't wait till October?
 Maybe just give your 12-foot skeleton, aka Skelly, a Summerween update with a grass skirt.

 About the Writer